robomotic/gated-ai/README.md

 4. **Scalability**: While MoE scales by adding more experts (increasing parameters linearly), IWMN scales by adding more iterations (minimal parameter increase).

+5. **Optimal Iteration Count**: Our extended study reveals that there's an optimal number of iterations (4 for MNIST), beyond which performance plateaus or even degrades.

+6. **Accuracy-Complexity Tradeoff**: IWMN offers a flexible tradeoff between accuracy and computational complexity by simply adjusting the number of iterations without changing the model architecture.

 ![Model Comparison](comparison_results/model_comparison.png)

 Detailed comparison reports are generated automatically when running the comparison script and can be found in the `comparison_results` directory.

+## Inspiration and Related Work

+The IWMN architecture in this project was inspired by (though not a direct implementation of) the work of Danko Nikolić on gating neural networks.
+For more information on his approach, visit his official website: [https://gating.ai/](https://gating.ai/)

+Gating is a result of several decades of scientific work.
+Here are some key scientific publications that led to Gating technology:

+- Nikolić, D. (2023).
+Where is the mind within the brain?
+Transient selection of subnetworks by metabotropic receptors and G protein-gated ion channels.
+Computational Biology and Chemistry, 103, 107820.

+- Nikolić, D. (2015).
+Practopoiesis: Or how life fosters a mind.
+Journal of Theoretical Biology, 373, 40-61.

+- Nikolić, D. (2017).
+Why deep neural nets cannot ever match biological intelligence and what to do about it?.
+International Journal of Automation and Computing, 14(5), 532-541.

+- Lazar, A., Lewis, C., Fries, P., Singer, W., & Nikolić, D. (2021).
+Visual exposure enhances stimulus encoding and persistence in primary cortex.
+Proceedings of the National Academy of Sciences, 118(43), e2105276118.

+- Nikolić, D., Häusler, S., Singer, W., & Maass, W. (2009).
+Distributed fading memory for stimulus properties in the primary visual cortex.
+PLoS Biology, 7(12), e1000260.

+- Nikolić, D. (2009).
+Is synaesthesia actually ideaestesia?
+An inquiry into the nature of the phenomenon.
+In Proceedings of the Third International Congress on Synaesthesia, Science & Art (pp. 26-29).

 ## Customization